bwolbransky/nfl-pos-viz-r/README.md

 # Motivation

 An analyst on Twitter had mentioned that Amari Cooper dominates as a home favorite.
-When the Dallas Cowboys are at home and favored by at least 3 points, Amari Cooper posts unreal stats. provided below is a chart to briefly demonstrate his dominance at home vs. away
+When the Dallas Cowboys are at home and favored by at least 3 points, Amari Cooper posts unreal stats.
+I created a bar plot (code to be posted down the line) and noticed that Amari Cooper averaged 110 yards at home, and only 56 yards on the road.

+This motivated me to create a viz for any player, their per game home/away splits and what the Vegas spread/total was.

+#